chrislattman/blogging-project/docs/qemu/README.md

 Note: this assumes the VM you are importing is stored in one `.vmdk` file.

-You may run into files with the `.ova` extension, which refers to the Open Virtual Appliance format.
+You may run into files with the `.ova` extension, which refers to an [Open Virtualization Format](https://en.wikipedia.org/wiki/Open_Virtualization_Format) archive.

 - They are simply [tar archives](../terminal-commands#compression-zip-and-tar) that contain at least two files about an exported VM:
     - An `.ovf` file, which is an [XML](https://en.wikipedia.org/wiki/XML) file containing metadata about the VM